 - Load payouts are listed on every trip request.

-- The most competitive rates in the industry, allowing you to keep more of your hard-earned revenue.
+- The most competitive rates in the industry allow you to keep more of your hard-earned revenue.

-- Independent truck drivers operate under CloudTrucks authority eliminating a costly hassle that comes with being an owner-operator.
+- Independent truck drivers operate under CloudTruck's authority eliminating the costly hassle of being an owner-operator.

 - Instant payments upon proof of delivery at no additional costs.